LunarLogic/rails-girls-submissions/README.md

      gem install bundler
      bundle

    Then create your own `secrets.yml` file.
+We use omniauth-github for authenticating users.
+You need to add new application on Github and fill `secrets.yml` with corresponding `app_id` and `app_secret`.
 Replace the example values for dev/test environment and set the environment variables on your production server.
 The mailer is configured to work with Mailchimp.

      cp config/secrets.yml.example config/secrets.yml